Arcturus, Alpha Boötis, is the brightest star in Boötes constellation and the fourth brightest star in the sky.

 Alpha Boötis culminates at midnight on April 27 and around 9 pm on June 10.
 The best time of year to observe the star is in the late northern spring or southern autumn.
 In the northern hemisphere, Arcturus is visible for at least some part of the night throughout the year.

 Arcturus was the first star other than the Sun to be observed in the daytime with a telescope.
 The French astronomer Jean-Baptiste Morin observed it in 1635.
-Arcturus can be seen with the naked eye just before sunset.
+Arcturus can be seen with the unaided eye just before sunset.

 Arcturus is slightly metal deficient, which suggests that it is a very old star, one belonging to an older population of stars, and one of the stars in the Milky Way’s thick disk.
 Population II stars like Arcturus make up only around 4 percent of all stars in the neighbourhood of the solar system.